Close

 Human resources – the Academy has permanent staff with extensive experience in all aspects of Marine Aids to Navigation management.
 Expert consultants are appointed periodically on a case-by-case basis, as required.
 Further resources are available through the integration of the Academy with the permanent Secretariat of IALA.

 Sustainable funding – the Academy is independently funded by a range of international sponsors and it is of vital importance to ensure the sustainability of funding to support the implementation of this strategy.
-Therefore, the Academy provides feedback on its activities and achievements to its sponsors in order to ensure their continued support and unceasingly endeavours to build relationships with potential new sponsors, both within and outside of the IALA membership.
+Therefore, the Academy provides feedback on its activities and achievements to its sponsors in order to ensure their continued support and unceasingly endeavors to build relationships with potential new sponsors, both within and outside of the IALA membership.